TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/sourcedist.rst

 matching :file:`\*.txt`, all files anywhere under the :file:`examples` directory matching :file:`\*.txt` or :file:`\*.py`, and exclude all directories matching :file:`examples/sample?/build`.
-All of this is done *after* the standard include set, so you can exclude files from the standard set with explicit instructions in the manifest template.
+All of this is done *after* the standard include set, so you can exclude files kutoka the standard set with explicit instructions in the manifest template.
 (Or, you can use the :option:`!--no-defaults` option to disable the standard set entirely.)
 There are several other commands available in the manifest template mini-language; see